DangerousThings/flexsecure-applets/docs/applets/4-ndef.md

 gp -install openjavacard-ndef-full.cap -create D2760000850101 -params 8102000082020800
 ```

-The TLV configuration format is not trivial, for the specification see the openjavacard-ndef documentation at https://github.com/OpenJavaCard/openjavacard-ndef/blob/master/doc/install.md .
+The TLV configuration format has a few options, for the specification see the openjavacard-ndef documentation at https://github.com/OpenJavaCard/openjavacard-ndef/blob/master/doc/install.md .

 To install the `tiny` variant with the static URL "https://chrz.de":